Skip to product information

 • High definition images for reading, on demand.

-Military exploits are always filled with remarkable characters, war stories populate our imagination, literature and cinema.
-Europe in the 20th century, the scene of the First and Second World Wars, was the epicenter of battles that shaped the course of humanity and revealed the names of both villains and heroes.
-One of these notable figures was Maurice Gustave Gamelin (1872 - 1958), senior general in the French army.
-A great strategist, who saved countless soldiers with his tactics, Gamelin also played an important role in the New World, and, from 1919 to 1924, he headed the French military mission in Brazil, with the aim of modernizing the Brazilian army.
+Military exploits are always filled with remarkable characters, and war stories fill our imagination, literature and cinema.
+Twentieth-century Europe, the scene of the First and Second World Wars, was the epicenter of battles that shaped the course of humanity and revealed the names of both villains and heroes.
+One of these notable figures was Maurice Gustave Gamelin (1872 - 1958), a senior general in the French army.
+A great strategist who saved countless soldiers with his tactics, Gamelin also played an important role in the New World, and from 1919 to 1924, he headed the French military mission in Brazil, with the aim of modernizing the Brazilian army.

-Gamelin arrived in the country with an important task, firstly, to reorganize the military schools, and then the army itself.
-The contract signed between France and Brazil stipulated that French officers would command officer training schools, a step towards the professionalization of the army.
-This reformulation also gave rise to the Brazilian Aviation School, the embryo of the now respected Brazilian Air Force (FAB).
-The French brought to Brazil an idea that was in vogue in Europe at the time: the purpose of the army was to prepare national forces for war.
-And it was from this period that military mobilization began to be seen as a national mobilization.
+Gamelin arrived in the country with an important task: first, to reorganize the military schools and, later, the army itself.
+The contract signed between France and Brazil stipulated that French officers would command the officer training schools, a step towards professionalizing the army.
+This restructuring also gave rise to the Brazilian Aviation School, the embryo of the now respected Brazilian Air Force (FAB).
+The French brought to Brazil an idea that was in vogue in Europe at the time: the purpose of the army was to prepare the national forces for war.
+And it was from this period onwards that military mobilization began to be seen as a national mobilization.

-The general was received with laurels in the country, as can be seen from the letter written to him in 1919 by the National Defense League, which expressed great happiness at his arrival and the desire for rigorous training for the Brazilian army.
-The letter also states that military service has great value in the formation of nationality and, therefore, the League sees the arrival of the mission led by him as one of the most auspicious facts in the history of Brazil.
+The general was warmly welcomed in the country, as can be seen in the letter written to him in 1919 by the National Defense League, which expressed great happiness at his arrival and the desire for rigorous training for the Brazilian army.
+The letter also states that military service is of great value in the formation of a nation and, therefore, the League sees the arrival of the mission led by him as one of the most auspicious events in the history of Brazil.

-Maurice Gamelin carried out exemplary work in command of the French military mission, which is why José Caetano de Faria, Brazilian marshal, in 1921, dedicated a letter to him praising the exercises he implemented in the army and the improvement of the national cavalry.
-His dedication to the mission is also remembered in the letter sent by a Brazilian friend to congratulate him on his marriage, back in 1929.
-The admirer cannot avoid commenting that the French mission lost a lot with his departure.
+Maurice Gamelin did an exemplary job in command of the French military mission, which is why José Caetano de Faria, a Brazilian marshal, wrote him a letter in 1921 praising the exercises he had implemented in the army and the improvement of the national cavalry.
+His dedication to the mission is also remembered in a letter sent by a Brazilian friend to congratulate him on his marriage in 1929.
+The admirer cannot help but comment that the French mission lost a lot with his departure.

 After transforming the Brazilian national army, Gamelin returned to Europe where he actively participated in the Second World War, having been arrested in France, interned in Germany and Austria, and only released in 1945 with the arrival of the Americans.
-The legacy of this great strategist can still be seen today in the conception of the Brazilian military army, even though more than a century has passed.
-Society's perception of both the army and the idea of war itself has profoundly transformed over the years, yet Gamelin's importance outweighs his collaboration with the military; In the face of such a mixed and culturally diverse country, his work contributed to the construction of the idea of a Brazilian nationality.
+The legacy of this great strategist can still be seen today in the conception of the Brazilian military, even though more than a century has passed.
+Society's perception of both the army and the idea of war itself has changed profoundly over the years, yet Gamelin's importance goes beyond his collaboration with the armed forces; in such a mixed-race and culturally diverse country, his work contributed to the construction of the idea of a Brazilian nationality.

-Here we have three cards with very relevant content that will delight collectors interested in the military history of Brazil and the world.
+Here we have three letters with very relevant content that will delight collectors interested in the military history of Brazil and the world.

 View full details